input-output-hk/marlowe-doc/docs/developer-tools/runtime/services/marlowe-indexer.md

   Marlowe contract transactions and saves them in a postgresql database.
 This database can be queried by downstream components, such as marlowe-sync.

-  There should only be one instance of marlowe-indexer writing data to a given marlowe database.
+  There should only be one instance of marlowe-indexer writing data to a given Marlowe database.
 There is no need to run multiple indexers.
 If you would like to scale runtime services, it is recommended to deploy a postgres replica cluster, run one indexer to populate it, and as many marlowe-sync instances as required to read from it.